Hungarian hard right launches new anti-liberal, racist movement

 After Tyirityan spoke, a supporter approached him to sign a new copy of Adolf Hitler's book Mein Kampf.

-(Reporting by Marton Dunai; Editing by Stephen Powell)
+Reporting by Marton Dunai; Editing by Stephen Powell